PirateCool/openressources/README.md

-Merci a @PaulB pour le setup
+Merci a @Paul00B pour le setup

 # Organisation
 Two templates are within this app, one is a one page, and the other one is a dashboard.
 Most of the assets can be found in the `vendor/assets` folder.
 As there's a lot of plugins that you might no know, we strongly advice you not to change any files in there.